Acupressure Points for Gas Relieve and Prevention

 How to Relieve Gas Pain in the Back

 Bloating and gas pain in the back occurs when your abdomen fills with air.
-The gas makes your belly larger and feels hard or tight.
+The gas makes your belly larger and feels stiff or tight.
 Further, it causes discomfort in your back area.
 As your back is your stabilizing system and support of the body, you can feel pain with abdominal bloating.

 Some possible causes for these symptoms are: